-Entry to train at one of the National Training Centres is by invitation only.
+Entry to train at one of the NTCs is by invitation only.
 The invitation to train at the NTCs is based on performance standards that an athlete must achieve prior to being invited.

 Pathways to the Senior National Team

 There are several pathways for athletes to the Senior National Team.
-The Senior National Team represents Rowing Canada Aviron at the annual FISA Senior World Rowing Championships and at Olympic Games.
+The Senior National Team represents Canada at the annual FISA Senior World Rowing Championships and at the Olympic and Paralympic Games.

-Clubs/ Universities / Schools: There are more than 115 clubs in Canada offering rowing programs.
-Many offer programs for high-school age children and younger; they may also offer programs for university age students and masters.
-The club programs are the backbone of rowing in Canada, providing a variety of structured programs from Learn to Row to Competitive programs.
+Clubs/High School/University: There are more than 115 clubs in Canada offering rowing programs.
+Many offer programs for high school-age children and younger.
+They may also offer programs for university-age students and masters.
+The club programs are the backbone of rowing in Canada, providing a variety of structured programs from Learn to Row to competitive programs.
 Click here to find a club near you

-Row To Podium: Are you a talented athlete interested in rowing?
-Rowing Canada's Aviron's Row to Podium program may be for you.
-The Row to Podium Program is Rowing Canada Aviron's official Talent Identification and Development program.
-The goal of this program is to find and develop now rowers who, through a series of assessments, demonstrate they have the potential to become Olympic Champions.
+Row to Podium: Are you a talented athlete interested in rowing?
+RCA's Row to Podium program may be for you.
+The Row to Podium Program is RCA's official Talent Identification and Development Program.
+The goal of this program is to find and develop new rowers who, through a series of assessments, demonstrate they have the potential to become Olympic and Paralympic champions.
 The Row to Podium program is delivered through a network of Talent ID coaches and Talent Development Centres strategically located across the country.
 For information on our high performance development program, please contact Chuck McDiarmid.

-National Development Centres: Our National Development Centres are designed to help athletes in their final preparation toward the National Training Centres.
-The NDC's are where the best development athletes train prior to being invited to the National Training Centres.
-Rowing Canada Aviron operates two NDCs - in Welland, ON, and Burnaby, BC - which are open to both men and women.
-Access is by invitation only by RCA's National Development Centre Coaches.
+National Development Centres: The National Development Centres are designed to help athletes in their final preparation toward the National Training Centres.
+The NDCs are where the best development athletes train prior to being invited to the NTCs.
+RCA operates two NDCs - in Welland, ON, and Burnaby, BC - which are open to both men and women.
+Access is by invitation-only by RCA's National Development Centre coaches.